 Running a Consul server cluster: The Consul server cluster can run directly on Kubernetes.
 This can be used by both nodes within Kubernetes as well as nodes external to Kubernetes, as long as they can communicate to the server nodes via the network.

 Service sync to enable Kubernetes and non-Kubernetes services to communicate: Consul can sync Kubernetes services with its own service registry.
-This allows Kubernetes services to use native Kubernetes service discovery to discover and connect to external services, and for external services to use Consul service discovery to discover and connect to Kubernetes services.
+This allows Kubernetes services to use native Kubernetes service discovery to discover and connect to external services registered in Consul, and for external services to use Consul service discovery to discover and connect to Kubernetes services.